Discrimination based on skin tone: Politics

 A 2018 study examining "all 24 African American challengers (non-incumbents) from 2000 to 2014 to white challengers from the same party running in the same state for the same office around the same time" found "that white challengers are about three times more likely to win and receive about 13 percentage points more support among white voters.
 These estimates hold when controlling for a number of potential confounding factors and when employing several statistical matching estimators."

-A 2019 study found that whites are less supportive of welfare when they are told that blacks are the majority of recipients (as opposed to whites).
-However, when informed that most welfare recipients eventually gain jobs and leave the welfare program, this racial bias disappears.
+A 2019 study found that whites are less supportive of welfare when they are told that blacks are the majority of recipients (as opposed to whites); however, when informed that most welfare recipients eventually gain jobs and leave the welfare program, this racial bias disappears.
 An analysis by MIT political scientist Regina Bateson found that Americans engage in strategic discrimination against racial minority candidates out of a belief that they are less electable than white male candidates.
 "In the abstract, Americans consider white men more "electable" than equally qualified black and female candidates.
 Additionally, concerns about winning the votes of white men can cause voters to rate black and female Democratic candidates as less capable of beating Donald Trump in 2020."
 A 2019 paper found, using smartphone data, that voters in predominantly black neighborhoods waited far longer at polling places than voters in white neighborhoods.
 A 2021 study in the American Political Science Review found that black protestors were perceived to be more violent in protests than white protestors when they were protesting for the same goals.

 Beauty

 Susan L. Bryant has written that the European beauty standard is "the notion that the more closely associated a person is with European features, the more attractive he or she is considered".

-However, an actual study that sought to test this hypothesis found no evidence of a "Eurocentric beauty standard" for women.
+A 1995 study sought to test this hypothesis found no evidence of a "Eurocentric beauty standard" for women.
 Using Chinese immigrants and White American citizens, this study found that their ideals of female beauty were not significantly different.
 Participants in the study rated Asian and Latina women as more attractive than White and Black women, and it was found that Asian and Latina women had more of the attributes that were considered attractive for women.
 Exposure to Western media did not influence or improve the Asian men's ratings of White women, which is inconsistent with the idea of a "Eurocentric beauty ideal".
 Shirley Hune notes that the success of Asian and mixed-Asian women in beauty pageants casts doubt on the idea of a Eurocentric beauty ideal.